undergrad-partner-school

 Main Student Body

 The school reported an out-of-state student body portion of 1.44% for that year.
-The total number of undergraduate students enrolled at the school was 3,899, 5 of which were foreign students.
-The number of transfer students at this school was 255.
+The total number of undergraduate students enrolled at the institution was 3,899, 5 of which were foreign students.
+255 students were accepted as transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 426 male and 872 female full-time students in 2023.
+With a coeducational student body, the school had 426 male and 872 female full-time students in 2023.

 Student Population Diversity

-This school had 38 Asian students and 1,141 Afro-American students in 2023.
-201 undergraduate students at this school declared as Hispanic/Latino and 134 identified with more than one race.
-The school also had 3 students who identified as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
+In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 38, and the number of Afro-American students was 1,141.
+201 undergraduates at this school declared as Hispanic/Latino and 134 identified with more than one race.
+The school also had 3 students who declared as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
 There were also 75 students whose ethnicity is unknown.

 Cost